 The Elizabethan Gardens are also available nearby to the above attractions.
 There you can see the site where the Roanoke Colony landed and the oldest Live Oak believed to have been there when the Roanoke settlers arrived in 1595.

 I have lived in NC since 1983.
 I now live near Raleigh, the capital of North Carolina.
-There are amazing science, history and art museums in the capital alone.
+There are amazing science, history and art museums in the capital.
+There is often a festival or concert going on somewhere and of course football games between rivaling universities and all kinds of competitive games.

 Can you tell I love my second home state?